Visit the Pantanal, Brazil

 Things to see and do in the Pantanal

 The area floods seasonally and is naturally marshy, one of the reasons it’s such a fertile home for wildlife.
-Aside from the Galapagos Islands, it’s perhaps South America’s greatest wildlife draw: the animals and birds here are similar to those found in the nearby Amazon basin, but they are much easier to spot due to the lack of dense jungle.
+Aside from the Galapagos Islands, it’s perhaps South America’s greatest wildlife draw: the animals and birds here are similar to those found in the nearby Amazon basin, but they’re much easier to spot due to the lack of dense jungle.

-Hyacinths and giant water lilies rest on the lake surfaces, whilst underneath anacondas slither around the fish that are darting away from the feet of jabiru storks — one of the Pantanal’s signature birds.
+Hyacinths and giant water lilies rest on the temporary lake surfaces, while underneath anacondas slither around the fish that are darting away from the feet of jabiru storks — one of the Pantanal’s signature birds.

 Suggested itineraries featuring the Pantanal

 Our itineraries will give you suggestions for what is possible when you travel in the Pantanal, and they showcase routes we know work particularly well.
 Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Places & hotels on the map